Catch-Up Options for Public School Employees

 Financial Advisor Tim Hayes AIF®, CRPS®, AWMA®, CFS®, APMA®

-The 403(b) 15-year retirement catch-up allows some public-school employees with 15 years of service to contribute an extra $3,000 a year for five years..
+The 403(b) 15-year retirement catch-up allows some public-school employees with 15 years of service to contribute an extra $3,000 a year for five years.
 One problem with this catch-up is any amounts contributed over $19,500 are credited first against the 15-year rule.
-So, a teacher who is age fifty or over could use up the fifteen-year catch-up without knowing it
+So, a teacher who is age fifty or above could use up the fifteen-year catch-up without knowing it

-The 457 plan has a larger catch-up.
-It allows eligible employees to contribute $37,000 a year for three years before they reach their “normal retirement date.
+The 457 plan has a more considerable catch-up.
+It allows eligible employees to contribute $37,000 a year for three years before they reach their “regular retirement date.